MfellnerDev/MfellnerDev/README.md

-I'm just a Java and Web beginner so don't mind me.
+Just a coding beginner so don't mind me.

 E-Mail: contact@smanu.at